The Differences Between Psychotherapy Notes and Progress Notes

 - Control access: Each database user must have a unique identifier and password.
 It is also best to utilize automatic logoff capabilities and make sure data is encrypted.

 A HIPAA violation can be detrimental to a practice's reputation and a patient's trust.
 Failure to comply can not only cost a healthcare practice thousands of dollars or more in fines, but they could lose clients and damage their name.
 For example, Fresenius Medical Care North America, a provider of products and services for people with chronic kidney failure, agreed to pay the HHS $3.5 million to settle possible HIPAA violations.
 Patients can also file lawsuits against healthcare providers.
 Common violations include:

 - Unsecured patient records

-- Patients being unable to have access to their records
+- Patients are unable to access their records

 - Disclosing information to third parties more than necessary